neilfthompson/gigas_microhap_panel_g3/README.md

 - prepare a CKMR object
 - assess cutoffs for CKMR for sibship (offspring, parents) or parent-offspring relationships
 - output putative parent-offspring or sibship pairs

+### Pilot study: comparison of single SNP and microhaplotype approaches ###
+Using the samples from the pilot study in the Vancouver Island University (VIU) breeding program (F0-F2), a comparative approach is taken to determine the relative power of parentage through the following approaches:
+1. Hotspot approach: use the target SNP of the Cgig_v.1.0 panel, but genotype directly from the panel's fastq data;
+2. Top SNP approach: identify and use the SNP within each amplicon that has the highest observed heterozygosity;
+3. Microhaplotype approach: genotype microhaplotypes from all amplicons.

+Steps required to obtain called variants and microhaplotypes for each of the above approaches are described in detail in the [amplitools microhaplotype README](https://github.com/bensutherland/amplitools/blob/main/20_docs/README_mhap.md), but steps specific to this project will be outlined here.

+Use the above README to conduct the following:
+- prepare an amplicon-only reference genome;
+- align samples against the reference;
+- call variants from the alignments;
+- conduct quality filtering on variants;
+- call microhaplotypes from the filtered variants.